Introducing the CaptivateController

 I haven’t had the time to do a full write-up of the CaptivateController API, but the following information should be enough to get you started.

 Don’t forget to check out the test suite.
-A list of Captivate Variables can be found on the Automated Test Suite and also in this blog post.
+A list of Captivate Variables can be found on the Automated Test Suite, a list of Captivate 2-4 variables can be found here, and new CP5+ variables can be found here.

 “Control” methods available in the API